-Katelin Oney will begin her first year as an assistant coach on the Cleveland State sidelines during the 2018-19 season, bringing with her five years of coaching experience.
+Katelin Oney will begin her second year as an assistant coach on the Cleveland State sidelines during the 2019-20 season, bringing with her six years of coaching experience.

-Oney joins the Vikings after a two year journey at North Dakota, where she served as an assistant coach from 2016-18.
+Oney joined the Vikings last season after a two-year journey at North Dakota, where she served as an assistant coach from 2016-18.

 During her two years with the Fighting Hawks, Oney helped UND to a 20-win record during the 2016-17 season, helping the Fighting Hawks to a Big Sky Conference Regular Season Championship and a postseason bid to the WNIT.